Leslie Stephen: (1) Harriet (Minny) Thackeray 1867–1875

 The family connections included that of William Makepeace Thackeray.
 His brother, Fitzjames had been a friend of Thackeray's and assisted in the disposition of his estate when he died in 1863.
 His sister Caroline met Thackeray's daughters, Anny (1837–1919) and Minny (1840–1875) when they were mutual guests of Julia Margaret Cameron (of whom, see later).
 This led to an invitation to visit from Leslie Stephen's mother, Lady Stephen, where the sisters met him.
 They also met at George Murray Smith's house at Hampstead.
 Minny and Leslie became engaged on 4 December 1866 and married on 19 June 1867.

-After the wedding they travelled to the Swiss Alps and Northern Italy, and on return to England lived at the Thackeray sisters' home at 16 Onslow Gardens with Anny, who was a novelist.
+After the wedding, they travelled to the Swiss Alps and Northern Italy, and on return to England lived at the Thackeray sisters' home at 16 Onslow Gardens with Anny, who was a novelist.
 In the spring of 1868 Minny miscarried but recovered sufficiently for the couple to tour the eastern United States.
 Minny miscarried again in 1869, but became pregnant again in 1870 and on 7 December gave birth to their daughter, Laura Makepeace Stephen (1870–1945).
 Laura was premature, weighing three pounds.
 In March 1873, Thackeray and the Stephens moved to 8 Southwell Gardens.
-The couple travelled extensively, and by 1875 Minny was pregnant again, but this time was in poor health.
-On 27 November she developed convulsions, and died the following day of eclampsia.
+The couple travelled extensively, and by the summer of 1875, Minny was pregnant again, but this time in poor health.
+She went to the Alps and came back slightly better, but got back pains by October–November.
+On the evening of 27 November, she went to bed, fell into convulsions, and died the following day of eclampsia.

 After Minny's death, Leslie Stephen continued to live with Anny, but they moved to 11 Hyde Park Gate South in 1876, next door to her widowed friend and collaborator, Julia Duckworth.
 Leslie Stephen and his daughter were also cared for by his sister, the writer Caroline Emelia Stephen, although Leslie described her as "Silly Milly" and her books as "little works".
 Meanwhile, Anny was falling in love with her younger cousin Richmond Ritchie, to Leslie Stephen's consternation.
-Ritchie became a constant visitor and they became engaged in May 1877, and were married on 2 August.
-At the same time Leslie Stephen was seeing more and more of Julia Duckworth.
+Ritchie became a constant visitor and they became engaged in May 1877 and were married on 2 August.
+At the same time, Leslie Stephen was seeing more and more of Julia Duckworth.